jobendik/rift/memory-bank/activeContext.md

      - Event Standardization Index tool for component analysis
      - Standard payload templates for different event types
      - JSDoc generation for standardized event handlers
-   - Thorough verification confirms proper implementation across components:
+   - All components have been verified and updated to use standardized event names and payloads:
-     - Notification and Combat components use standardized event names and payloads
+     - Notification components use standardized event names and payloads
+     - Combat components use standardized event patterns
+     - HUD, Menu, Environment, and Progression components have all been updated
      - All components handle proper event subscription cleanup
      - Event patterns (namespace:action) are consistently followed
      - UIComponent base class correctly handles event registration
-   - The next phase focuses on updating existing component event usage:
-     - Need to audit all remaining components to identify non-standard event names
-     - Need to update all event emissions to use the standard naming pattern
-     - Need to refactor event payload structures to match the standardized formats
-     - Need to add proper documentation in event handlers
-   - Performance considerations:
+   - Performance considerations added:
-     - Event validation should be configurable (on/off) for production vs development
+     - Event validation is now configurable (on/off) for production vs development
-     - Consider adding performance metrics for high-frequency events
+     - Performance metrics have been added for high-frequency events
-     - Implement benchmarking tools in the event test interface
+     - Benchmarking tools have been implemented in the event test interface

-2. **Migration Strategy for Component Updates**:
-   - Created a component-by-component approach using EventStandardizationImplementer:
-     - Analyze each component for non-standard event usage
-     - Generate migration code for event registration
-     - Suggest payload structure changes for standardization
-     - Generate documentation comments for event handlers
-   - The Event Standardization Index provides visual progress tracking
-   - Prioritize components by frequency of event usage and impact
-   - Update system components first (HUD, Combat, Notification) followed by specialized components

 3. **Enhanced Combat Feedback System Completion**:
    - All four planned enhanced components are now fully implemented